redbeakstudio/quartermoonnights/README.md

 # Quarter Moon Nights
 Multisensory art club & social VR explorations.

+This repository contains:
-This repository contains a template for art club projects.
+* Information about our multisensory XR art club projects.
+* A template for your own projects

 The [templates](data/2020/00-template-en-us) explain what we are doing.

 * [Prompts](data/2020/Prompts.md)